 Curling stones weigh between 38 and 44 pounds and are made from granites with special physical properties.
 The granite must be able to absorb repeated impacts without chipping and maintain a smooth running surface to glide smoothly across the ice.
 Curling stones made from the right granite can last through many years of regular use.
 Learn more about curling stones.
 Image copyright by iStockphoto / bukharova.

 The Stone With a Diversity of Uses

 People have used granite for thousands of years.
 It is used as a construction material, a dimension stone, an architectural stone, a decorative stone, and it has also been used to manufacture a wide variety of products.

-Granite is one of the most popular building materials.
-It has been used for thousands of years in both interior and exterior applications.
-Granite dimension stone is used in buildings, bridges, paving, monuments, and many other exterior projects.
+Granite is used in buildings, bridges, paving, monuments, and many other exterior projects.
 Indoors, polished granite slabs and tiles are used in countertops, tile floors, stair treads and many other design elements.
 Granite is a prestige material, used in projects to produce impressions of elegance and quality.
-Some interesting uses of granite are shown below.
+Some interesting and common uses of granite are shown in the photo collection below.

 What is "Granite"?

 The definition of "granite" varies.
 A geologist might define granite as a coarse-grained,

 quartz- and feldspar-bearing igneous rock that is made up entirely of crystals.
 However, in the dimension stone trade, the word "granite" is used for any feldspar-bearing rock with interlocking crystals that are large enough to be seen with the unaided eye.
 By this classification, rocks such as anorthosite, gneiss, granite, granodiorite, monzonite, syenite, gabbro and others are all sold under the trade name of "granite."

 Granite does not need to be quarried to be used.
 Mount Rushmore, a